cardano-foundation/CIPs/CIP-0055/README.md

 ## Specification

 The removal of the decentralization parameter and the extra entropy parameter is self explanatory.
-We now describe the specifacion of the `coinsPerUTxOByte` parameter.
+We now describe the specification of the `coinsPerUTxOByte` parameter.

 ### Rename